 We have several vehicles with specific adaptations for you to try should you need to.

-We provide most of our assessments at our premises in Fishponds, Bristol, however, we also provide outreach services at the following locations:
+We provide most of our assessments at our main site in Fishponds, Bristol, however, we also provide outreach services at the following locations:

-You can request an assessment at the location most convenient for you, but please bear in mind that there is often a long waiting list for all our outreach services and some types of assessment can only be provided at the Bristol Centre.
+You can request an assessment at the location most convenient for you, but please bear in mind that there is often a long waiting list for our outreach services and some types of assessment can only be provided at the main Bristol Centre.

-One of the assessment team (an Occupational Therapist or Driving Advisor) will call you to gather information from you which is relevant to driving prior to your appointment for the practical part of the assessment.
+The assessment team (an Occupational Therapist or Driving Advisor) will gather information from you which is relevant to driving prior to your practical assessment.
 We will ask you about your driving and licence history, and details will be sought about your medical history along with the circumstances leading up to your referral.
 If appropriate, physical movements for driving purposes will be considered and adaptation options discussed.

 You will be asked to read a number plate at the minimum legal distance (20m).
 It may also be appropriate to use Keystone eye screening equipment.
 Please consider visiting an optician before your assessment for confirmation that your vision meets the standard for driving, for both visual acuity and visual fields (peripheral vision).

 It will not be possible to drive on the day if you are unable to read a number plate at the required distance.